MohammedAsadKhan/CipherShift/README.md

 ## 📜 License

-MIT — take it, use it, win CTFs with it.
+MIT: take it, use it, win CTFs with it.
 Just don't submit my code as your own homework.
 Or do.
 I'm a README, not a cop.

 ---

 ## 👤 Author

 **Mo**
-TAMUCC Computer Science — Cybersecurity Track
+TAMUCC Computer Science, Cybersecurity Track
 ICS Club Member | NCL Competitor | Professional Caesar Cipher Victim

 > *"If cracking ciphers was an Olympic sport, I'd have a gold medal and severe sleep deprivation."*